US House, VA-7

 WHY THIS RACE MATTERS

-• Keeping this seat under pro-environment leadership will help win a pro-environmental majority in the House, making it easier to pass climate legislation at the federal level
+• Holding this seat in Virginia will help win a pro-environmental majority in the House, making it easier to pass climate legislation at the federal level

 CANDIDATE BACKGROUND